APIVersa/ripe_routing_table/README.md

 The script will:
 - Download the Latest Data
 - Convert the data to text format
+- Clean up the data and split it into IPv4 + IPv6 lists
-- Create a script to import it into the routing table
+- Create 2 scripts to import it into the routing table (ipv4.sh and ipv6.sh)

+What you need to do:
+- Run the script and answer the questions about interface and gateways
-- Import it into the routing table
+- Wait for it to finish
+- Run ipv4.sh if you want to import ipv4 table
+- Run ipv6.sh if you want to import ipv6 table

 What does it require:
 - BGPDUMP (apt install bgpdump)